 The file’s content as the payload.

 The file’s metadata in the message attributes.

-If the file does not exist, you receive a
+If the file does not exist, you receive an

 SFTP:ILLEGAL_PATHerror.
 Note that the operation does not read directories.

 The same process works for encoding.
-By default, the connector assumes that the default encoding in the Mule runtime matches the MIME type of the file.
-However, you can set the encoding through the
+By default, the connector assumes that the default encoding in the Mule runtime engine matches the MIME type of the file.
+However, you can set the encoding through the Encoding (

-File system level locks are not possible in FTP or SFTP, so each operation uses a Mule lock that only protects the file from other flows in the same Mule application.
+File system level locks are not possible in FTP or SFTP, so each operation uses a Mule lock that protects only the file from other flows in the same Mule application.
 These locks do not protect the file from external processes.
-However, if the Mule app is running on a cluster, the lock is distributed.
+However, if the Mule application is running on a cluster, the lock is distributed.

-The file lock is automatically released when one of the following occurs:
+The file lock is automatically released when any of the following occurs:

-Note: If the file is already locked by someone else, the connector cannot unlock it, and you then receive a
+If the file is already locked by someone else, the connector cannot unlock it, resulting in a